code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/action/CO.md

 + Use the above letter to send to your district superintendent or school board members.
 This letter is tailored to your state and outlines local discretion over setting graduation requirements.
 + Communicate the importance of computer science education in developing critical thinking skills and preparing students for the 21st century workforce.
 The goal in allowing computer science to count towards a graduation requirement is not to require all students to take a computer science course.
 Rather, the goal is to increase access to computer science and to streamline the process for student pursuing this career pathway.
 + Urge your school board to send a memo to all principals and guidance counselors clarifying that computer science will now count as a graduation requirement in accordance with local control authority.
-+ Request your school board to pass a proclamation to recognize the new graduation requirement.
++ Ask your school board to pass a proclamation to recognize the new graduation requirement.
 + Share this letter and information with computer science students and parents and urge them to contact your school board.